 A well known example of the difference between a civil and criminal trial is with the O.J.
 Simpson trial.
 Because O.J.
 Simpson could not be proven guilty beyond reasonable doubt of the murders of Nicole Brown Simpson and Ronald Goldman, he was not convicted in a criminal court.
 But, with the same evidence, O.J.
 Simpson was found guilty in a civil court of their wrongful murders.

 Understanding what constitutes a wrongful death lawsuit can be difficult to understand and that is because it is a very complicated process.
 If you believe a loved one has suffered from a wrongful death due to the negligence or intentional harm of another individual, a wrongful death lawyer at Cantor Injury Lawyers, can help you find if you have a case.
-The wrongful death lawyers at Cantor Crane, are experts in their field with years of experience finding justice and getting their clients the settlements they deserve.
+The wrongful death lawyers at Cantor Injury Lawyers, are experts in their field with years of experience finding justice and getting their clients the settlements they deserve.
 Contact Cantor Personal Injury Lawyers, at (602) 254-2701 for a free initial consultation to discuss whether you have a wrongful death case.

 Fill out the form below to recieve a free and confidential intial consultation.